superseriousbusiness/gotosocial/docs/admin/settings.md

 The selected **contact user** must be an active (not suspended) admin and/or moderator on the instance.

 If you're on a single-user instance and you give admin privileges to your main account, you can just fill in your own username here; you don't need to make a separate admin account just for this.

+### Instance Custom CSS

+custom CSS allows you to further customize the way your instance looks when visited through a browser.

+This custom CSS will be applied to all pages of your instance.
+Users themes and CSS still take precedence over this customization.

+See the [Custom CSS](./custom_css.md) page for some tips on writing custom CSS for your instance.